Black holes don't source fast Higgs vacuum decay: Vacuum decay seeded by small black holes

 A large suppression of $S_{\rm BH}$ has been claimed in the opposite limit $T_{\rm BH}\gg h_{\rm top}$ i.e.\ for black holes with small mass $M \ll \bp^2/h_{\rm top}$ so that $R_{\rm BH}$ supposedly is much smaller than the size of the bounce.
 If this limit were reached, the near-horizon region (the tip of the cigar) would be negligible, and the computation would simplify to a thermal computation on a cylinder.
 We keep the full cigar-like geometry because we will see that the this limit is not reached: the bounce changes size remaining comparable to the cigar tip.
 The sphaleron constant in $\tau$ and O(3)-symmetric has action \beq S_{\rm BH}=\int _0^{1/T_{\rm BH}} d\tau \int 4\pi r^2\, dr\, \left[\frac{\dot h^2}{2A}+ A \frac{h'^2}{2} + V \right]=\frac{E_{\rm sph}}{\TBH} \eeq where the 3-dimensional action of the static `sphaleron' configuration has been denoted as $E_{\rm sph}$ because this time-independent configuration also solves the real-time equation of motion and $E_{\rm sph}$ is its energy.
 The action seems to scale as $S_{\rm BH} \sim h_{\rm top}/T_{\rm BH}$, leading to the claim that for $\TBH \gg h_{\rm top} $ the non-perturbative suppression of the decay is lost, $S_{\rm BH}\to 0$.

 However, one-loop corrections to the potential are important and change this limiting behaviour when $V$ is promoted to $V_{\rm eff}$, roughly given by the one-loop potential.
 Indeed this computation is similar to a thermal computation: eq.\eq{Str} is similar to a Boltzmann suppression that would disappear at $ \TBH \circa{>} E_{\rm sph}$, if this limit could be reached.
 This is prevented by thermal effects that increase $E_{\rm sph} \propto \TBH$ because the one-loop potential at finite temperature $T$ contains, in addition to quantum effects, thermal corrections dominantly described by a thermal mass $m =\kappa T$ for the $h$ scalar, $V_{\rm eff} \approx V + m^2 h^2/2$.
-This thermal Higgs mass is especially important in the nearly scale-invariant SM, where it dominantly sets the scale of the potential, and where $\kappa\approx 0.35$ is given by~\cite{hep-ph/9212235,hep-ph/9403219} \beq \kappa^2= \frac{g_Y^{ 2}+3g^2_2}{16} +\frac{y_t^2}{4} +\frac{\lambda}{2} +\cdots .\eeq Notice that $\kappa\sim 1$ thanks to the top Yukawa $y_t$ and to the gauge couplings $g_{Y,2}$: this completes the general argument of section~\ref{gen}, providing a non-vanishing contribution to the unknown ${\cal O}(1)$ factor.
+This thermal Higgs mass is especially important in the nearly scale-invariant SM, where it dominantly sets the scale of the potential, and where $\kappa\approx 0.35$ is given by~\cite{hep-ph/9212235,hep-ph/9403219} \beq \kappa^2= \frac{g_Y^{ 2}+3g^2_2}{16} +\frac{y_t^2}{4} +\frac{\lambda}{2} +\cdots .\eeq The numerical value of $\kappa$ is appropriate for $T\sim h_{\rm top}\sim 10^{11}\GeV$, and its temperature dependence can be seen e.g.\ in fig.~5 of~\cite{1608.02555}.
+Notice that $\kappa\sim 1$ thanks to the top Yukawa $y_t$ and to the gauge couplings $g_{Y,2}$: this completes the general argument of section~\ref{gen}, providing a non-vanishing contribution to the unknown ${\cal O}(1)$ factor.

 In the SM at finite temperature, the sphaleron for the potential $V_{\rm eff}$ has action $S_{\rm thermal}=6.015 \pi \kappa/|\lambda|$~\cite{Arnold:1991cv} non-perturbatively suppressed by the small coupling $\lambda$.
 In view of the order-unity thermal mass $\kappa T$, there is no high-temperature regime $T\gg h_{\rm top}$ with fast SM thermal decay.
 Thermal decay in the SM with $M_h\approx 125\GeV$ remains slower than the Hubble rate at any $T$ (see~\cite{1608.02555} for a recent discussion).